-UNM Medical Laboratory Science Conduct Policy For On-Campus Activity Fall Semester 2021 (Example)
+UNM Medical Laboratory Science Program Conduct Policy For On-Campus Activity Fall Semester 2022

-The following policies and procedures are effective July 21,2021 and have been written in accordance with recommendations from state and national government, and UNM School of Medicine policy.
+The following policies and procedures are effective July 14, 2022 and have been written in accordance with recommendations from state and national government, and UNM School of Medicine policy.
 This document is subject to revision based on national, state, and university directives related to COVID-19.

-Symptom Attestation:
+I will follow current UNM Health Sciences Center (HSC) policies. https://hsc.unm.edu/covid-19/students-faculty-staff/medicine.html call SHAC.

+Sy m pt om Attes tatıc n:
-\Box If I have any of the symptoms listed below or posted on any HSC building entrances, I will not come to campus or enter the building.
-I will call the COVID call center (505-515-8212) and wait for guidance.

-- Primary symptoms include fever, cough, or shortness of breath. - Additional symptoms include chills, repeated shaking, muscle pain, headache, sore throat, loss of taste and smell. - Known encounter with someone with COVID-19.

-□ I will inform the UNM MLS Program Director via email at bmasten@salud.unm.edu and the course instructor if I was required to call the COVID call center.

-□ I will await instructions from the UNM MLS Program Director or course instructor regarding when I will be allowed back on campus.
+☐ If I have any of the symptoms listed below or posted on any HSC building entrances, I will not come to campus or enter the building.
+I will call the UNM Student Health and Counseling (SHAC; 505-277-3136) and wait for guidance.
+Students may also contact the COVID-19 Coordinator at covidcoordinator@unm.edu for assistance.
+Primary symptoms include fever, cough, or shortness of breath.
+Additional symptoms include chills, repeated shaking, muscle pain, headache, sore throat, loss of taste and smell.
+Known encounter with someone with COVID-19. ☐ I will inform the UNM MLS Program Director and Associate Program Director via email at bmasten@salud.unm.edu and malba@salud.unm.edu respectively, and the course instructor if I was required to regarding when I am allowed back on campus.

-□ If I am unable to attend scheduled on-campus activities due to COVID-19 infection or exposure, I will work with the Program Director and course instructor to develop a plan for my continued education.
+□ If I am unable to attend scheduled on-campus activities due to COVID-19 infection or exposure, I will work with the Program Director/Associate Program Director and course instructor to develop a plan for my continued education.